What to Do

 The Golf Driving Range is open to anyone, for $2 per bucket of golf balls at the site.
 See its page for more information.

-When you are looking for something to do, with the 2 rivers on either side of us, there are always water activities to entertain you.
-If you are looking to do some kayaking or canoeing or maybe just floating down the river on a tube, the Red Deer river is a great choice.
-River access for your canoe/kayak is located through Peter Fiddler Park on the north end of town and can be found at GPS coordinates 50.965087, -110.017147.
+When you are looking for something to do, with the 2 rivers on either side of us, there are always water activities to entertain you, like fishing, boating, or maybe just floating down the river on a tube.

 If you are into bird watching, Empress’s location between the 2 rivers means we have an abundance of wildlife including birds.
-Empress has been included in the Southeastern Alberta Birding Trail Guide developed by the Grasslands Naturalists Check out our photo gallery for a glimpse of the birds in our area.
-Looking for a birding guide contact Laura
+Empress has been included in the Birding Trails of Southeastern Alberta developed by the Grasslands Naturalists.
+Check out our Bird Watching page and bird photo gallery for a glimpse of the birds in our area.
+A local birding guide contact is Laura.